Favorite Holiday Pie Recipes

 Old-Fashioned Buttermilk Coconut Pie

-This classic pie recipe comes from Miss Aimee B's Tea Room in St. Charles, Missouri.
+This classic pie recipe was once served at Miss Aimee B's Tea Room in St. Charles, Missouri.

 Bittersweet Chocolate and Pear Pie